Getting started

 Auto Mode (Recommended)

-- AI-driven caching that automatically optimizes all queries
+- ML-driven caching that automatically optimizes all queries

 - No configuration required